edoardolincetto/reduxonfire/README.md

 ## API

-ReduxOnFire is a project that contains a set of comprehensive API's to be used in order to use Firebase alongside Redux.
+ReduxOnFire is a project that contains a set of comprehensive API's that can be used in order to use Firebase alongside Redux.

 ## Notifications

 ReduxOnFire also provides a set of Notification management methods that can be used to create a custom notification manager which reacts to changes in the Redux state.

 ```
-Custom Notification manager integration docs are Work In Progress
+**Custom Notification manager integration docs are Work In Progress**
 ```

 ## API reference